NativeScript/docs-v7/getting-started/chapter-2.md

 ### Images

 In NativeScript you use the `<Image>` UI component and its `src` attribute to add images to your pages.
-The `src` attribute allows you to specify your image in three ways.
+The `src` attribute lets you specify your image in three ways.
 The first (and simplest) way is to point at the URL of an image:

 ``` XML
 <Image src="https://www.nativescript.org/images/default-source/landingpages/logo.png" />